A Bidirectional Tree Tagging Scheme for Joint Medical Relation Extraction: Methodology

 \section{Methodology}

 In this section, we firstly present our fine-grained division for the sentences with overlapping triples.
 Then we illustrate how to convert these sentences to BiTT tag sequences and extract triples from the BiTT tags.
-Finally, we introduce our end-to-end extraction framework for predicting BiTT tags.
+Finally, we introduce our joint RE model for predicting BiTT tags.